 Screen, Scalp, Dewater, Or Separate Bulk Solids Materials

-Ideal for dry or wet screening, Carrier’s vibratory screeners can handle up to 1500 tons per hour, with many deck design options and a variety of screening media that deliver maximum efficiency.
-Our vibratory screeners can be manufactured to meet your needs, with customizable construction and configuration.
+Ideal for dry or wet screening, Carrier’s vibratory screeners can handle up to 1500 tons per hour, with many deck design options and various screening media that deliver maximum efficiency.
+Our vibratory screeners can be manufactured with customizable construction and configuration to meet your needs.

 Vibratory screener design options:

-- Designed to accommodate up to five separate decks on a single vibratory screener unit.
+- Designed to accommodate up to five decks on a single vibratory screener unit.

 - Grease or oil lubrication bearing system options.